centrifugal/documentation/clients/javascript.md

 With javascript client you can:

 * connect your user to real-time server
-* subscribe on channel and listen for all new messages published into this channel
+* subscribe on channel and listen to all new messages published into this channel
 * get presence information for channel (all clients currently subscribed on channel)
 * get history messages for channel
 * receive join/leave events for channels (when someone subscribes on channel or